-Note that a scalar image (with one component) is also a tensor image (istensor returns true).
+Also note that a scalar image (with one component) is also a tensor image (istensor returns true).
+The function isscalar returns true when there is only one tensor component.
 Additionally, the function isvector returns true if the tensor image has more than one component and these are all along one dimension.